Temtel/SutterSmallBadge/README.md

 Benefiting from local manufacture power and convenient global logistic system, <br>
 we integrate resources to serve new era of innovation.
 Seeed also works with <br>
 global distributors and partners to push open hardware movement.<br>

+Sutter Health is a not-for-profit healthcare system of hospitals, clinics and specialty care centers with locations in Northern California, Southern Oregon and Hawaii.

 [![Analytics](https://ga-beacon.appspot.com/UA-46589105-3/Grove_LED_Bar)](https://github.com/igrigorik/ga-beacon)